Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Results

 \subsection{Model comparison}

-We quantitatively compare the results obtained with different models using the Bayes Factor (BF), computed relative to the \textsc{pl2p} baseline, and the Deviance Information Criterion (DIC).
+We quantitatively compared the results obtained with different models using the Bayes factor (BF), computed relative to the \textsc{pl2p} baseline, and the Deviance information criterion (DIC).
 A BF > 20 (150) indicates strong (very strong) evidence for a model over \textsc{pl2p}, while a $\Delta\text{DIC}$ > 6 (relative to the model with the lowest DIC) suggests a substantially worse fit \citep{Kass01061995,Rezaei:2021qpq}.
 The results are summarized in \Cref{tab:summary_results}, where we also present posterior predictive checks for each model.
 According to the BF criterion, none of the PLS models are disfavored relative to \textsc{pl2p}.
 A narrow Gaussian prior ($\sigma = 0.5$) or fewer knots ($N = 10, 12$) penalize the emergence of structures in the MD, and are basically equivalent to the \textsc{pl2p} (BF $\lesssim 5.3$).
 Stronger evidence emerges when spline coefficients are allowed to vary sufficiently ($\sigma \geq 2$), with the best model being \textsc{pls-dd-14-$\mathcal{G}_2$} (BF = 226).
 A model with the same prior and number of knots, but logarithmically spaced, performs considerably worse (BF = 7.28).
 Adding more knots (\textsc{pls-dd-16-$\mathcal{G}_2$}) does not improve the evidence.
 The $\Delta$DIC criterion identifies the most flexible model (\textsc{pls-dd-14-$\mathcal{G}_5$}) as the best one, although all models with $\sigma \geq 2$ are similarly favored over \textsc{pl2p}.
-In accordance with the previous criterion, models with few knots, low $\sigma$, or logarithmic knot spacing knot, show large $\Delta\text{DIC}$ values and are practically indistinguishable from \textsc{pl2p}.
+In accordance with the previous criterion, models with few knots, low $\sigma$, or logarithmic knot spacing, show large $\Delta\text{DIC}$ values and are practically indistinguishable from \textsc{pl2p}.